Type 1 diabetes: Transplant

 In some cases, people can receive transplants of the pancreas or isolated islet cells to restore insulin production and alleviate diabetic symptoms.
 Transplantation of the whole pancreas is rare, due in part to the few available donor organs, and to the need for lifelong immunosuppressive therapy to prevent transplant rejection.
 The American Diabetes Association recommends pancreas transplantation only in people who also require a kidney transplant, or who struggle to perform regular insulin therapy and experience repeated severe side effects of poor blood sugar control.
 Most pancreas transplants are done simultaneously with a kidney transplant, with both organs from the same donor.
 The transplanted pancreas continues to function for at least five years in around three-quarters of recipients, allowing them to stop taking insulin.

 Transplantations of islets alone have become increasingly common.
 Pancreatic islets are isolated from a donor pancreas, then injected into the recipient's portal vein from which they implant onto the recipient's liver.
 In nearly half of recipients, the islet transplant continues to work well enough that they still do not need exogenous insulin five years after transplantation.
 If a transplant fails, recipients can receive subsequent injections of islets from additional donors into the portal vein.
 Like with whole pancreas transplantation, islet transplantation requires lifelong immunosuppression and depends on the limited supply of donor organs; it is therefore similarly limited to people with severe poorly controlled diabetes and those who have had or are scheduled for a kidney transplant.

+A novel approach by Sana Biotechnology is hypo-immune donor-derived islets, which are genetically engineered (B2M−/−, CIITA−/−, CD47+) to be invisible to the immune system, thereby eliminating the need for immunosuppressants.
+Cadaveric donor islets are dispersed, and CRISPR/Cas 9 is used to disrupt the B2M and CIITA genes, and CD47 transduction is performed using a Lentiviral Vector (LVV).
+The successfully engineered islet cells are then reclustered to form pseudoislets.
+In 2025, the first person with T1D was reported to receive a successful transplant of hypoimmune islets.
+The islets produced insulin without the patient's need to take immunosuppressants.

 Donislecel (Lantidra) allogeneic (donor) pancreatic islet cellular therapy was approved for medical use in the United States in June 2023.

+Continuous glucose monitoring

+Continuous glucose monitoring (CGM) is a method of monitoring blood glucose levels using a wearable sensor that provides real-time measurements including glucose management index, time in range, time in hypoglycemia, time in hyperglycemia, and glucose variability.
+CGM has been found to offer improved glycemic control, which reduces hypogylcemic events and diabetic emergencies.
+In 2016, the American Diabetes Association (ADA) broadly recommended the use of CGM for individuals with Type 1 diabetes and currently around 82% of patients under the age of 18 utilize the technology.